ofri868/Tinkers-Construct-Calculator/README.md

 ---

 ## How to Use

-1. Launch the app.
+### Create tools
-2. Choose tool from the dropdown menu.
+1. Choose tool from the dropdown menu.
-3. Select materials for each part.
+2. Select materials for each part.
-4. Press `Calculate` and see calculated tool stats instantly.
+3. Press `Calculate` and see calculated tool stats instantly.

+### Compare between tools
+Compare between up to 5 tools to see which one fits your needs best!
+1. Make the tools you wish to compare.
+2. Click `Add to comparison` for each tool.
+3. Click `Compare` and watch the stats for each tool side by side.
+4. Click `Remove` to remove a tool from the comparison.

 Perfect for theorycrafting and optimizing Tinker's Construct tools without even opening Minecraft.